 The four Key Outcomes reflect the four ‘pillars’ of social, cultural, economic and environmental sustainability, which helps to build in sustainability principles across the organisation and facilitates the alignment of all Council operations with the priorities contained within CityPlan 2030.

 The Objectives and Strategies contained within CityPlan 2030 sets out the priorities for what needs to happen to achieve the Outcomes.
 The Strategies outline in broad terms, how this will be implemented.
 Indicators and Targets have been identified to ensure that progress towards achieving each of the Outcomes can be measured.

-For further information in the meantime, please contact the Council’s Strategic Projects Coordinator, Olivia Franco, on 08 8366 4524 or via email at email@example.com
+Contact the Council’s Strategic Projects Coordinator, Olivia Franco, on 08 8366 4524 or by email: firstname.lastname@example.org